chatwoot/docs/docs/user-guide/add-label-settings.md

 ---
 title: "Add Label"
 ---
 Labels help you to categorize conversations and prioritize them.
-You can assign label to a conversation from the sidepanel.
+You can assign label to a conversation from the side panel.

 Labels are tied to the account and can be used to create custom workflows in your organization.
 You can assign custom color to a label, it makes it easier to identify the label.
 You will be able to display the label on the sidebar to filter the conversations easily.